How to Write the Best Bride Speech with Examples

 Absolutely!
 Reading your bride’s speech is perfectly acceptable.
 It can help you ensure that you say everything you want and that your words are clear and well-spoken.

 If you’re nervous about reading, practice a few times beforehand to build your confidence.
-You can also use notes to help guide you but try to avoid reading directly from a script.
+You can also use notes to help guide you, but try to avoid reading directly from a script.

 The most important thing is to speak from the heart and let your genuine emotions shine through, whether reading or speaking from memory.